Travel & conservation company, since 1991

 Unembeza Boutique Lodge

-This brand new lodge is located within the Hoedspruit Wildlife Estate – a stunning location that places you on the doorstep to the town and its variety of exquisite eateries, while still providing the feeling that you are in the bush with resident warthogs, kudus and bushbucks running around.
+This popular lodge is located within the Hoedspruit Wildlife Estate – a stunning location that places you on the doorstep to the town and its variety of exquisite eateries, while still providing the feeling that you are in the bush with resident warthogs, kudus and bushbucks running around.
 Unembeza provides the perfect base from which to explore the surrounding area.
-Management of the lodge are always around to offer advice and assistance with your day’s plans, without being intrusive to the privacy and peace of quiet that the lodge offers.
-The affordable rooms are a breath of fresh bush air, and each suite is decorated with a touch of class and simplicity.
+The lodge management is always around to offer advice and assistance with your day’s plans without intruding to the privacy and peace of quiet the lodge offers.
+The affordable rooms are a breath of fresh bush air, and each suite is decorated with class and simplicity.

 kruger-unembeza